Lewy Body Dementia and Parkinson Disease Dementia

 Lewy bodies also occur in the substantia nigra of patients with Parkinson disease, and dementia (Parkinson disease dementia) may develop late in the disease.
 About 40% of patients with Parkinson disease develop Parkinson disease dementia, usually after age 70 and about 10 to 15 yr after Parkinson disease has been diagnosed.

-Because Lewy bodies occur in Lewy body dementia and in Parkinson disease dementia, some experts think that the 2 disorders may be part of a more generalized synucleopathy affecting the central and peripheral nervous systems (see Parkinson Disease).
+Because Lewy bodies occur in Lewy body dementia and in Parkinson disease dementia, some experts think that the 2 disorders may be part of a more generalized synucleinopathy affecting the central and peripheral nervous systems.
 Lewy bodies sometimes occur in patients with Alzheimer disease, and patients with Lewy body dementia may have neuritic plaques and neurofibrillary tangles.
 Lewy body dementia, Parkinson disease, and Alzheimer disease overlap considerably.
 Further research is needed to clarify the relationships among them.

 Both Lewy body dementia and Parkinson disease dementia have a progressive course with a poor prognosis.

-Initial cognitive deterioration resembles that of other dementias (see Dementia : Symptoms and Signs).
-Extrapyramidal symptoms occur.
+Extrapyramidal symptoms (typically including rigidity, bradykinesia, and gait instability) occur (see also Overview of Movement and Cerebellar Disorders).
 However, in Lewy body dementia (unlike in Parkinson disease), cognitive and extrapyramidal symptoms usually begin within 1 yr of each other.
 Also, the extrapyramidal symptoms differ from those of Parkinson disease: In Lewy body dementia, tremor does not occur early, rigidity of axial muscles with gait instability occurs early, and deficits tend to be symmetric.
 Repeated falls are common.

 Visual hallucinations are common and often threatening, unlike the benign hallucinations of Parkinson disease.
 Auditory, olfactory, and tactile hallucinations are less common.
 Delusions occur in 50 to 65% of patients and are often complex and bizarre, compared with the simple persecutory ideation common in Alzheimer disease.